Louis-Takow/rtCamp-QA-Automation-Test/README.md

 ### Accessibility Tests

-1. **Accessibility Setup**: We use the **axe-core** library, integrated with Playwright, to check for accessibility issues on the web pages.
+1. **Accessibility Setup**: Use the **axe-core** library, integrated with Playwright, to check for accessibility issues on the web pages.

 2. **How to Run Accessibility Tests**: Execute the following command to run accessibility tests independently:
      i. **Headless mode**: Run the default set of accessibility tests using Axe-Playwright.
 Execute: